btmartin721/ClineHelpR/README.md

 ```
 plot_outlier_ideogram(
                       prefix = "population1",
                       outliers.genes = genes.annotated,
                       outliers.full.scaffolds = full.outliers,
                       pafInfo = "exampledata/refmap_asm20.scaffolds.tdt", # This is the PAFScaff output file
                       plotDIR = "./plots",
                       missing.chrs = c("chr11", "chr21", "chr25"), # If some chromosomes didn't have anything aligned to them
                       miss.chr.length = c(4997863, 1374423, 1060959),
                       gene.size = 100000, # adjust size of known gene bands
                       other.size = 50000, # adjust size of unplaced scaffold bands
                       colorset1 = c("green", "white", "blue"), # alpha colors
                       colorset2 = c("red", "yellow", "purple"), # beta colors
                       convert_svg = "png" # save as png instead of pdf
 )
 ```

 ## Finding Important Raster Layers

 We can get a bunch of raster layers and determine which are the most important with regards to species distribtution modeling.
-This info can then be used to correlate significant INTROGRESS loci (see below) with environmental features.
+This info can then be used to correlate significant INTROGRESS loci (see below) with the most important environmental features.
 We will use a wrapper package called ENMeval to run MAXENT for the species distribution modeling.
 You will need the maxent.jar file to be placed in dismo's java directory, which should be where R installed your dismo package.
 E.g. mine was placed here, where my dismo R package is installed:

 ```"C:/Users/btm/Documents/R/win-library/3.6/dismo/java/maxent.jar"```